otherguy/alfred-airports-workflow/README.md

 ## Usage

-When hitting `⏎ Return` on a selected item, the workflow tries to be helpful by opening either the airports website or its Wikpedia page if it has one.
+When hitting `⏎ Return` on a selected item, the workflow tries to be helpful by opening either the airports website or its Wikipedia page if it has one.
 If it has neither a website nor an entry in Wikipedia, it opens the Apple Maps.app with the location of the airport.

 When holding down a modifier key, the action can be specified: